mvysny/mvysny.github.io/_posts/2020-6-24-Vaadin-the-missing-guide.md

 The most important file is the `flow-build-info.json` file: Vaadin Servlet reads that file and configures itself from it at runtime.
 The file resides on the classpath, in the `META-INF/VAADIN/config/` package.
+The file is produced by Vaadin Plugin.
 It looks like this (development mode example):

 ```json
 {